isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-paint-for-glass/index.md

 This paint is best suited for indoor use only and you can mostly apply it on the inside part of the doors and windows.
 Besides, you achieve faster results with its fast drying feature taking only 10 minutes to dry, and be ready for a second recoat if need be.
 But if you want durable results; avoid continuous exposure to water and moisture - just like with high-quality paints.

-Pros:
-- Translucent surface
-- Good for decorative and privacy
-- Fast drying
-- Best suited for indoor use
-- Made in the USA
+Pros: - Translucent surface - Good for decorative and privacy - Fast drying - Best suited for indoor use - Made in the USA

-Cons:
-- Not suitable on water-exposed surfaces
+Cons: - Not suitable on water-exposed surfaces

+> See Also: > Epoxy Spray Paint

 ###  [7.
 Krylon K05549007 ColorMaxx Spray Paint and Primer](https://www.amazon.com/dp/B07LG2JJ4Z/?tag=p-policy-20)